wasnotrice/shoes-atom/README.md

 ## Development status

 Proof-of-concept.
 You can pretty much just write this "Hello, world!" app.
-Currently, this project also uses a patched version of Shoes.
-Mostly, we are just ignoring the filesystem for now, but this shouldn't be a limitation in the future.
+Currently, this project tracks the HEAD version of Shoes 4, and includes minor monkeypatches to make things work nicely.
+Mostly, we are just ignoring the filesystem for now, but this shouldn't be a limitation in the future, except for the browser.

 ## Getting started